The Corner Stone of a Smart City

 By the 1970s, the U.S. had its commercial buildings and industrial facilities together account for about half of the country’s total energy use.
-Some building were even historic.
-So the earliest purpose of Building Automation was to make older buildings energy-efficent and cost-effective.
+Some buildings were even historic.
+So the earliest purpose of Building Automation was to make older buildings energy-efficient and cost-effective.
 In the following years, the demand for Building Automation increased for the purpose of comfort and convenience for occupants.
 Later in the recent two decades, the technology for Building Automation skyrocketed with the revolutions of digitalization and broadband network.
 Building Automation stretched to the automation of HVAC, firefighting, video surveillance and so on.
 Today security has become another important benefit that Building Automation can bring.
 Some of the features can even be used remotely on a smartphone, tablet, or PC.

 Technologies that make Building Automation happen